-An Allied Member of both ASID and IDS, Kim is President-elect, ASID New York Metro Chapter, Oct.
-2017-Oct.
-2018.
-Kim and her work can be seen featured in many national publications including Better Homes and Gardens, Traditional Home and NY Cottages & Gardens .
+An Allied Member of both ASID and IDS, Kim is President-elect, ASID New York Metro Chapter, until October 2018 when she will then become the President of ASID NY Metro.
+Kim and her work can be seen featured in many national publications including Architectural Digest, Better Homes and Gardens, Traditional Home and NY Cottages & Gardens .
 Two of her projects were showcased in “The Best of Show Houses I - A Decorators Tour” by Shifer Publishing.

 Kim is honored to contribute to a variety of charitable venues.

 She has used her expertise in designer showhouses to benefit organizations such as The Ronald McDonald House of LI, Pink Aid, The American Heart Association, Family Service League, Southampton Hospital, The Mill Neck Manor School for the Deaf and The Spinal Cord Injury Project.
 Currently, Kim sits on the board of The Family Service League and was the honoree at the FSL House Tour in May of 2017.
-Kim was also a chosen designer in the Hampton Designer Showhouse 2017 benefitting Southampton Hospital, and is a participant and Design Chair of Holiday House NYC, 2017, benefitting Breast Cancer.
+Kim was also a chosen designer in the Hampton Designer Showhouse 2017 benefitting Southampton Hospital, and again for summer of 2018 and was a participant and Design Chair of Holiday House NYC, 2017, benefitting Breast Cancer.
 A past board member of the American Heart Association of Long Island, Kim continues to support the mission to end heart disease.

 Kim served as the Design Chair for “Home Is Where The Heart Is” Designer Showhouse in 2013 and 2015, benefitting The American Heart Association.
 She was also the Design Chair for the Family Service League’s House Tour in 2014 and again in 2015.
 Her contribution to the Ronald McDonald House Project Design Phase I, was a state of the art media room titled “The Bridge” and for Ronald McDonald House Project Design Phase II, she designed and installed “The Meditation Room.”